-args (optional) arguments passed to 'command', as a character vector that must include "." as an element, which will be substituted for the daemon launch command.
+command the command used to effect the daemon launch on the remote machine as a char- acter string (e.g. "ssh").
+Defaults to "ssh" for ssh_config, although may be substituted for the full path to a specific SSH application.
+The default NULL for remote_config does not carry out any launches, but causes launch_remote() to return the shell commands for manual deployment on remote machines. args (optional) arguments passed to command, as a character vector that must include "." as an element, which will be substituted for the daemon launch command.
 Alternatively, a list of such character vectors to effect multiple launches (one for each list element). rscript (optional) name / path of the Rscript executable on the remote machine.
-The default assumes 'Rscript' is on the executable search path.
+The default assumes "Rscript" is on the executable search path.
 Prepend the full path if necessary.
-If launching on Windows, 'Rscript' should be replaced with 'Rscript.exe'. quote [default FALSE] logical value whether or not to quote the daemon launch command (not required for Slurm 'srun' for example, but required for 'ssh' or Slurm 'sbatch'). remotes the character URL or vector of URLs to SSH into, using the 'ssh://' scheme and including the port open for SSH connections (defaults to 22 if not specified), e.g. 'ssh://10.75.32.90:22' or 'ssh://nodename'. port (required only if using SSH tunnelling) integer local port number to use on $127.0.0.1$. tunnel [default FALSE] logical value whether to use SSH reverse tunnelling.
-If TRUE, a tunnel is created between the same ports on the local and remote machines.
-See the 'SSH Tunnelling' section below for how to correctly specify required settings. timeout [default 10] maximum time allowed for connection setup in seconds.
+If launching on Windows, "Rscript" should be replaced with "Rscript.exe". quote [default FALSE] logical value whether or not to quote the daemon launch com- mand (not required for Slurm "srun" for example, but required for Slurm "sbatch" or "ssh"). remotes the character URL or vector of URLs to SSH into, using the 'ssh://' scheme and including the port open for SSH connections (defaults to 22 if not specified), e.g. 'ssh://10.75.32.90:22' or 'ssh://nodename'. tunnel [default FALSE] logical value, whether to use SSH tunnelling.
+If TRUE, requires the daemons() url hostname to be '127.0.0.1'.
+See the 'SSH Tunnelling' section below for further details. timeout [default 10] maximum time allowed for connection setup in seconds.

-A list in the required format to be supplied to the 'remote' argument of launch_remote, daemons, or make_cluster.
+A list in the required format to be supplied to the remote argument of launch_remote(), daemons(), or make_cluster().